juneunjaypark/juneunjaypark/content/project/example copy/index.md

 ---
-title: Can we detect intoxication using voice?
+title: Does our speech pattern change when intoxicated?
-summary: Ongoing project since October, 2023.
+summary: Ongoing project since January, 2024.
 tags:
   - Machine Learning
-date: '2023-12-27T00:00:00Z'
+date: '2024-01-11T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''

 image:
-  caption: Using Praat to process voice data
+  caption: From OpenAI Whisper Model
   focal_point: Smart
 ---

-Praat is one of the powerful tools in linguistic research, allowing researchers to easily analyze voice data.
+We can use deep learning algorithms to transcribe natural conversations and perform natural language processing, such as semantic analysis.